Skip to content

 @app.get("/users/me")

-def get_current_user(auth: Injected[AuthService]):
+def get_current_user(auth_service: Injected[AuthService]):

 @wireup.inject_from_container(container)

-def process_order(order_service: OrderService):
+def process_order(order_service: Injected[OrderService]):

 return order_service.process()